How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • "Dry cough medicine."

-In some cases, the doctor may prescribe a combination of mucolytics and expectorant drugs, but self-administration of combined treatment regimens is categorically unacceptable.
+In some cases, the doctor may prescribe a combination of mucolytics and expectorants, but self-prescription of combined treatment regimens is strictly unacceptable.

-Inhalation with saline or drugs has an excellent therapeutic effect.
-The main task of therapy is to increase the effectiveness of the use of drug methods of treatment and to ensure the maximum penetration of active substances into the respiratory tract.
-Preparations and dosages for inhalation should be prescribed by a doctor.
+Inhalations with saline or medications have an excellent therapeutic effect. the main task therapy - increase the effectiveness of use medicinal methods treatment and ensure maximum penetration active ingredients into the respiratory tract.
+Drugs and dosages for inhalation should be prescribed by a doctor.

-Standard treatment regimens usually include the use of Erispal, Berodual, and other drugs that help relieve inflammation and ease sputum discharge.
+Standard treatment regimens usually include the use of Erispal, Berodual and other drugs that help relieve inflammation and facilitate sputum discharge.

-It is necessary to treat inhalations 2-4 times a day for 10-30 minutes (depending on the child's age and the severity of the pathological process).
+Inhalation treatment should be done 2-4 times a day for 10-30 minutes (depending on the age of the child and the severity of the pathological process).

-If a child is afraid of an inhaler, you can use a children's device, which is made in the form of a train or a car.
+If a child is afraid of an inhaler, you can use a children's device that is shaped like a train or a car.

 Treatment of dry cough with folk remedies

-Grind 3 lemons with a blender or meat grinder and add 100 ml of natural honey.
-Weakened children can add mashed dried apricots, figs and prunes to the recipe.
+Grind 3 lemons using a blender or meat grinder and add 100 ml natural honey.
+For weakened children, you can add grated dried apricots, figs and prunes to the recipe.
 You need to take this mixture 1 teaspoon 2-3 times a day until the symptoms disappear completely.

 Carrots with honey

 Note!
-The prepared mixture can be stored for no more than 48 hours at temperatures from + 2 ° to + 6 °.
+The prepared mixture can be stored for no more than 48 hours at a temperature from +2° to +6°.

 Badger or goose fat

-5-6 figs must be placed in a saucepan with milk, brought to a boil and cooked over very low heat for 8-10 minutes, stirring constantly so that the milk does not burn.
-After the broth has cooled, strain it.
+Place 5-6 figs in a saucepan with milk, bring to a boil and cook over very low heat for 8-10 minutes, stirring constantly so that the milk does not burn.
+After the broth has cooled, it needs to be strained.

 If the child refuses to drink the product, you can add a little sugar to it.
-You need to take the medicine in 150 ml in the evening.
-Before giving a decoction to a child, it must be warmed up.
+You need to take the medicine 150 ml per evening time.
+Before giving the decoction to a child, it must be warmed up.

 Prevention measures

-Prevention of dry cough consists in strengthening the body's defenses and observing hygiene standards.
-From an early age, a child should be taught to wash his hands with soap and water before eating, after the street and after going to the toilet.
+Prevention of dry cough involves strengthening the body's defenses and maintaining hygiene standards.
+From the early age The child must be taught to wash his hands with soap before eating, after going outside and going to the toilet.
 Compliance with the drinking regime is of great importance.

-The child should always have clean drinking water available at all times.
-A special children's cooler with a volume of 2 liters is perfect for this purpose.
-Children usually enjoy imitating adults and enjoy using the device.
+The child should always have clean drinking water.
+A special 2-liter children's cooler is perfect for this purpose.
+Children usually like to imitate adults and are willing to use the device.

-Active walks should be daily and long, and the child should be dressed appropriately for the weather conditions.
-Wet cleaning and airing the room where the child is most of the time should also be regular.
+Active walks should be daily and long, and the child should be dressed appropriately for weather conditions.
+Wet cleaning and ventilation of the room in which most time the child is there should also be regular.

-By following these simple rules, you can strengthen your baby's immunity and protect him from infectious diseases.
-Of course, it will not be possible to completely protect the child from viruses and bacteria, but a strong body can easily cope with most pathogenic microorganisms on its own, therefore hardening, good nutrition, frequent walks and age-appropriate gymnastics are the best preventive measures at any age.
+By observing these simple rules, you can strengthen your baby’s immunity and protect him from infectious diseases.
+Of course, it will not be possible to completely protect a child from viruses and bacteria, but a strong body can easily cope with most pathogenic microorganisms on its own, so hardening, good nutrition, frequent walks and age-appropriate gymnastics are the best preventive measures at any age.

-A child's cough is an alarming symptom for parents.
-If it occurs as a result of damage to the respiratory tract by a viral or bacterial infection, then untimely treatment is fraught with its spread to nearby tissues, the transition of inflammation in the respiratory organs to a chronic form and the development of other complications.
-Dry cough treatment is prescribed after finding out its cause.
-In most cases, it appears at the beginning of acute respiratory infections, gradually turning into a wet one.
-Allergies, whooping cough, gastroesophageal reflux, asthma, and disturbances in the central nervous system can also cause such a symptom in a child.
+Child's cough - alarming symptom for parents.
+If it occurs due to damage to the respiratory tract by a viral or bacterial infection, That untimely treatment is fraught with its spread to nearby tissues, the transition of inflammation in the respiratory organs to chronic form and the development of other complications.
+Treatment for dry cough is prescribed after determining its cause.
+In most cases, it appears at the beginning of an acute respiratory infection, gradually turning into a wet one.
+Allergies, whooping cough, gastroesophageal reflux, asthma, and disorders in the central nervous system can also cause such a symptom in a child.

 Content:

-Cough refers to the unconditioned protective reflexes of a person, the function of which is to clear the respiratory tract from all sorts of irritants (foreign bodies, viruses, bacteria, allergens, mucus, phlegm).
-A dry or unproductive cough is a cough that does not produce phlegm due to no phlegm or a too thick consistency.
-Unlike wet, it is rather painful, exhausting, does not allow the child to sleep normally, disrupts his psycho-emotional state and does not bring relief.
-In babies, as a result of a hacking dry cough, irritation of the delicate mucous membrane of the respiratory tract with the appearance of bleeding wounds or cracks is possible.
+Coughing is one of the unconditioned protective reflexes of a person, the function of which is to clear the respiratory tract of various kinds of irritants ( foreign bodies, viruses, bacteria, allergens, mucus, sputum).
+A dry or nonproductive cough is a cough that does not produce sputum due to its absence or too thick consistency.
+Unlike wet, it is quite painful, debilitating, does not allow the child to sleep normally, disrupts his psycho-emotional state and does not bring relief.
+In children, due to an annoying dry cough, irritation of the delicate mucous membrane of the respiratory tract is possible with the appearance of bleeding wounds or cracks.

-The main cause of dry cough is colds, acute respiratory viral infections, or rather inflammatory processes in the respiratory tract (pharyngitis, tracheitis, bronchitis) occurring against their background.
-With pharyngitis, a child has irritation of the mucous throat, a feeling of dryness, sore pain and soreness, with tracheitis - pain behind the sternum and in the pharynx, increased coughing attacks with a deep breath, crying, laughing, changes in air temperature.
-With bronchitis, a dry cough is loud, chest, at the initial stage accompanied by the release of a scant amount of sputum, pain in the muscles of the anterior abdominal wall and behind the sternum.
+The main cause of dry cough is colds, acute respiratory viral infections, or more precisely, inflammatory processes in the respiratory tract that arise against their background (pharyngitis, tracheitis, bronchitis).
+With pharyngitis, the child experiences irritation of the mucous membrane of the throat, a feeling of dryness, raw pain and soreness; with tracheitis, pain behind the sternum and in the throat, increased coughing attacks with deep breaths, crying, laughing, and changes in air temperature.
+With bronchitis, a dry cough is loud, chesty, in initial stage accompanied by the release of a scant amount of sputum, pain in the muscles of the anterior abdominal wall and behind the sternum.

-If a dry cough occurs in a child, parents should contact a pediatrician to find out the cause and choose the means for treatment.
-This is especially true if there is no confidence that dry cough is associated with acute respiratory infections, that is, when, in addition to coughing, the child does not have a runny nose, or sore throat, or other characteristic clinical signs of this group of diseases.
+If a child has a dry cough, parents should contact their pediatrician to find out the cause and choose treatment.
+This is especially true if there is no certainty that a dry cough is associated with an acute respiratory infection, that is, when, in addition to a cough, the child has neither a runny nose, nor a sore throat, nor other characteristic symptoms. clinical signs this group of diseases.

-The principle of combating dry cough that has arisen against the background of acute respiratory infections is to soften, relieve inflammation in the throat cavity and create conditions to prevent further spread of the inflammatory process down the respiratory tract.
-If the infection has entered the bronchi and bronchitis has developed, agents are used that promote the transition of dry cough into wet, which will effectively clear the respiratory tract of accumulated mucus and sputum.
+The principle of combating a dry cough that occurs against the background of acute respiratory infections is to mitigate and relieve inflammation in the throat cavity and create conditions to prevent further spread inflammatory process down the respiratory tract.
+If the infection has entered the bronchi and bronchitis has developed, drugs are used that promote the transition of a dry cough into a wet one, which will effectively clear the airways of accumulated mucus and sputum.

 In some children, a dry cough may occur only in the morning and not be a sign of any pathology.
-In most cases, it is caused by the wrong temperature and humidity level in the room where the child sleeps.
+Its cause in most cases is the incorrect temperature and humidity level in the room where the child sleeps.

-• plentiful warm drinks (alkaline non-carbonated mineral waters, warm compotes, fruit drinks, herbal teas);
+• plenty of warm drinks (alkaline non-carbonated mineral waters, warm compotes, fruit drinks, herbal teas);

-• frequent airing and wet cleaning in the house;
+• frequent ventilation and wet cleaning of the house;

-• maintaining the humidity in the apartment at a level of at least 50%;
+• maintaining humidity in the apartment at a level of at least 50%;

 Medicines for children

-Prescribing drugs for dry cough to a child should be done by a doctor based on an examination of the throat, auscultation of the chest and the results of general clinical tests.
-Depending on the cause of the disease provoking a dry cough, the following are prescribed:
+A doctor should prescribe medications for a child’s dry cough based on an examination of the throat, auscultation of the chest and the results of general clinical tests.
+Depending on the cause of the disease that provokes a dry cough, the following are prescribed:

 • antitussives;